colonelsammy/octopress/source/_posts/2013-10-09-compile-time-fizzbuzz-without-boost.markdown

 title: "Compile time FizzBuzz without Boost"
 date: 2013-10-09 05:53
 comments: false
-categories: [c++, templates, fizzbuzz]
+categories: [c++, templates, fizzbuzz, metaprogramming]
-keywords: c++, templates, fizzbuzz, boost
+keywords: c++, templates, fizzbuzz, boost, metaprogramming, mpl
 description: How to deconstruct compile time FizzBuzz without using Boost
 ---
 Several years ago [Adam Peterson published an article on how to implement FizzBuzz at cmpile time in C++](http://www.adampetersen.se/articles/fizzbuzz.htm "Adam Petersen's FizzBuzz").
-The code was clever, but had a dependency on Boost and didn't go into great detail on how it worked, so I thought I'd write it again, from scratch and try to explain my workings.
-I'm only going to show examples that would work for very small FizzBuzz sequences because, well, this is a learning exercise not a typing exercise!
+The code was clever, but had a dependency on Boost and didn't go into great detail on how it worked, so I thought I'd write it again from scratch and try to explain my workings.
+In this article I'm only going to show examples that would work for very small FizzBuzz sequences because, well, this is a learning exercise not a typing exercise!

+At the end of this article you'll find the source that I used to run the examples below - up to 16 items in the sequence.
+Much of what follows is a variation on the code in chapter 5 of [C++ Template Metaprogramming](http://www.amazon.co.uk/Template-Metaprogramming-Concepts-Techniques-Beyond/dp/0321227255/ref=sr_1_1?ie=UTF8&qid=1381403602&sr=8-1&keywords=c%2B%2B+template+metaprogramming "C++ Template Metaprogramming"), in particular the use of mpl::vector and the 'tiny' sequence.

 # First, get an error message #